isomerpages/moe-rivervalleyhigh/index.md

       subtitle: Welcome JC1 students!
       id: infopic
-      description: "See you Wed, 4 Feb at 7:45 a.m. 📢Note : No further messages will be sent before reporting day. ✨ Stay Informed: Check the school website for all details!"
+      description: "See you Wed, 4 Feb at 7:45 a.m. 📢Note : No further messages will be sent to you before reporting day. ✨ Stay Informed: Check school website for all details!"
       button: Read More
       url: /jc-orientation-2026-aurea/
       image: /images/Aurea_Logo.png